The designs I originally shared were lost so I updated this post with a new media kit template!

 But despite my searching, I couldn’t find a template for something other than Photoshop.
 (I am a HUGE Canva advocate).
 So I made one.

 Along with the template (you’re welcome) I included what I included.
+Also note that page 1 is the essentials, but page 2 is totally optional.

 1. Blog Name